garylirocks/quickrefs/azure-active-directory.markdown

 Microsoft's identity and access management solution.

-Microsoft 365, Office 365, Azure, and Dynamics CRM Online all uses Azure AD, a tenant in these services is automatically an Azure AD tenant.
+- Azure, Microsoft 365, and Dynamics 365 all use Azure AD, a tenant in these services is automatically an Azure AD tenant.
+- Could be managed in either Azure Portal or Entra admin portal
+  - Some aspects could be managed in Office admin portal
+- Default domain names are like `*.onmicrosoft.com`, you could bring your own domain name
+- "Entra" is the new name for all of Microsoft's identity management service

+Objects in AAD

+- Users
+- Groups
+- Applications
+- Service principals (including managed identities)
+- Devices

-## Editions
+## SKUs/Licenses

 | Feature                                             | Free      | Microsoft 365 Apps | Premium P1 | Premium P2 |
 | --------------------------------------------------- | --------- | ------------------ | ---------- | ---------- |